 Experts say the best approach may be to start treatment early and combine various therapies Whichever prevention strategies and medications you decide upon, don’t wait until the last minute to start using them.

 If you had hay fever in previous years, says Kao, odds are you’ll have it again this year.
-Starting medications before symptoms appear can limit both their severity and duration -- sometimes markedly.
+Starting medications before symptoms appear can make them less severe and not last as long.